 Resources to help Vermonters meet basic needs can be found through Regional Community Action Agencies.
 Organizations grouped by region/county here: https://dcf.vermont.gov/partners/caps

 Graduate Student Building Access

+Graduate students are encouraged to work remotely.
+In the unlikely event a student must work from Aiken, they will be assigned a study carrel in a pod.
+No more than 2 students will be authorized to work in a pod at one time.
 The process outlined in this document are designed to prioritize health and safety of our community during COVID-19 while giving RSENR grad students flexibility to self-schedule and manage building access.
-This will be done using a shared calendar embedded in MS Teams that everyone can view and add to.
-This process is contained in a team called Aiken.
+Reservations need to be made in a shared calendar embedded in MS Teams that everyone can view and add to.

 • In MS Teams, join the Aiken Team by using this team code: zczf4r2